Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Patient’s To-Do List Before A Dr. UGraft FUE Procedure:

-- The morning of the surgery, eat a plentiful breakfast.
+- On the morning of the surgery, eat a plentiful breakfast.
 This will ultimately help with the anesthesia.

 - Make sure to shampoo your scalp thoroughly.
 This procedure is considered surgical, so cleanliness is dire.